 If there’s something we can all agree on, it’s that potholes are evil.
 And I kept hitting ‘em.

-It struck me today, after reading several of Christ’s parables, that this was a deeper metaphor.
-I was going into the problem with the wrong approach—the Pharisee approach.
-If you know anything about Second Temple Judaism and the origins of Christianity, the Pharisees were so caught up in not disobeying the Law of Moses that they made up additional laws to go with it.
-Ironically, this led them to fail in following the originally ordained Law.
+I was approaching the problem with the wrong mindset—the Pharisee mindset.
+If you know anything about Second Temple Judaism and the origins of Christianity, you know that the Pharisees were so focused on not disobeying the Law of Moses that they created additional laws to supplement it.
+Ironically, this caused them to fail in truly following the original Law.

 Christ urged them to understand the faulty thinking by saying: